 Written in Summer of 2016

 I missed the bus that was gonna take me to the dining hall before it closed.
-I was trying to keep myself on a budget, so I didn’t want to spend any money, but I hadn’t eaten all day, and I wanted to eat while I started this GRE prep book I just bought.
+I was trying to keep myself on a budget, but I hadn’t eaten all day, and I wanted to eat while I started this GRE prep book I just bought.
 I decided to go two blocks down the street to a restaurant called Noodles Etc. I had never heard of Noodles Etc., it sounded like a fake Noodles and Company, but if it was cheap, I’d give it a shot.

 I went in, and noticed immediately that the two sides of the room were filled with people in booths, while in the middle were several small tables meant for two people, all of them empty.
 Messenger bag man comes in right after me, we get seated separately.
 We both ended up choosing tables, and we both ended up sitting directly across from each other, a table apart.
 I figured this was a joke, we were the only people in the middle row, and we just happened to chose the two tables facing each other with no one in the chairs between us?
 I kept staring.
 He was reading a book on the death of Osama Bin Laden.